 In the past eight years of my working life, I observed that how you do the task at hand is not the only measure of productivity and satisfaction.
-Your living style, priorities, patience, and certain keystone habits such as discipline, good social behavior, hard work decide how good you perform, how well you live your life, and how stable your relationships are.
+Your living style, priorities, patience, and certain keystone habits such as discipline, healthy social behavior, hard work decide how good you perform, how well you live your life, and how stable your relationships are.

-All these things — living style, priorities, patience, discipline, hard work — could be practiced as habits.
+All these things — living style, priorities, patience, discipline, hard work — could be practiced as daily habits.
 As Charles Duhigg said in his book The Power of Habits, “More than 40 percent of the actions people performed each day weren’t actual decisions, but habits.”

 Humans live by habits.
 Dissolving these crucial things into habits and routine — that is what we would focus on in this article to make a schedule that works for us.